dwang181/selectivecal/README.md

 # Selective Scaling
-Source code for selective scaling in the paper of ON CALIBRATING SEMANTIC SEGMENTATION MODELS: ANALYSIS AND AN ALGORITHM
+Source code for selective scaling will be released soon.
+Before it is released, common questions could be discussed in the session of issues.

 ## Citation
 ```yaml